 - A story that'll hopefully stick with you for a good while after the credits roll

-CW: institutional violence, self-harm
+CW: institutional violence, self-harm.
+Not compatible with EasyRPG.

 Log in with itch.io to leave a comment.